 on the grounds.

-the like, thousands of people came by way of the railroad and horses and buggies to the Lancaster Camp Ground.
-They came
+and the like, thousands of people came by way of the railroad and horses and buggies to the Lancaster Camp Ground.

-to hear speakers like Billy Sunday, William Jennings Bryan, and President William McKinley or the musical abilities of
+They came to hear speakers like Billy Sunday, William Jennings Bryan, and President William McKinley or the musical

-artists like Homer Rodeheaver and Guy Rockey, Sr. Many other speakers and artists spent time at the Lancaster Camp
+abilities of artists like Homer Rodeheaver and Guy Rockey, Sr. Many other speakers and artists spent time at the

-the old one moved.
+and the old one moved.
 (The old auditorium in now called the Tabernacle and is mainly a storage building.)
-The Davis Auditorium
+The Davis

-towards the Hocking River.
-At the time, that was the main entrance to the Grounds since so many people came by way of the
+down towards the Hocking River.
+At the time, that was the main entrance to the Grounds since so many people came by

-Hocking Valley Railroad.
+way of the Hocking Valley Railroad.
 The Camp Ground had its own flag station.
-With the advent of the automobile, however, more
+With the advent of the automobile,

-people began coming in by way of the gate on Fair Avenue.
-In 1918, the Hotel was disassembled and reconstructed on the
+however, more people began coming in by way of the gate on Fair Avenue.
+In 1918, the Hotel was disassembled and

 The darling of the Hilltop is the Camp Ground Grocery.
 It was originally known as the Columbus Chapel.
 People from